infinum/eightshift-docs/website/blog/2022-04-25-using-assets.md

 hide_table_of_contents: false
 ---

-Previously we went through the process of adding fonts to your project.
+Previously, we went through the process of adding fonts to your project.
 While the process of adding additional assets like images or icons has some similarities to adding fonts, it also has its unique steps.
 In this post, we'll cover multiple ways of adding assets and using them on your site.
 <!--truncate-->

 ## Adding images